gabebw/dotfiles/README.md

 ## Attribution

-Many scripts and configurations have been inspired by or outright stolen from my colleagues at [thoughtbot].
+Many scripts and configurations have been inspired by or outright stolen from my colleagues at thoughtbot.
 Of special note, I've stolen many things from [Chris Toomey] and [Gordon Fontenot], among others that I'm sure I'm forgetting.

 [Chris Toomey]: https://github.com/christoomey/dotfiles